 There’s a Maya Angelou quote I’ve kept close to me this year.
 It’s short and sweet and says it all:

 I certainly need much less than I thought I did – and that knowledge is a powerful tool in my financial wallet.
 Before, I would’ve seen my shampoo on sale and thought, “I’ll never see it at that price again, I should stock up”.
 Now, I can think, “I still have at least half a bottle at home, I don’t need to buy more for months,” and walk away.
 The effect: not only do I save money by buying this stuff less often, I also don’t have a cluttered stockpile of products in my home.
-How’s that for being a conscious consumer. :)
+How’s that for being a mindful consumer. :)

 Aside from the fact that we often need much less than we think we need, the other thing I was reminded of in the second year of the ban is that the only constant in life is change – and a lot can change in two years.
 Specifically, two years ago, I couldn’t have told you that I would become interested in overnight backpacking.
 And sometimes when your hobbies change, you need to buy a little bit of stuff to go with them.
 I am still only in the research stage of buying things I need for my upcoming road trip (leave mid-August!) but the experience of the ban helped because I know I won’t make any quick/mindless purchasing decisions.